Institutional Scholarship Disclosure Statement

 - Institutional Scholarships do not include payment for dual enrollment classes.

-- If a student is receiving financial assistance for tuition and common fees the Missouri A+ Scholarship, the Institutional Scholarship must pay after A+ funding towards miscellaneous fees.
+- If a student is receiving financial assistance for tuition and required fees from the Missouri A+ Scholarship, the Institutional Scholarship must pay after A+ Scholarship funding towards miscellaneous fees.

 Students who submit an application certify the information provided on the application is correct to the best of their knowledge.
 Falsification of information will automatically disqualify a student from receiving any scholarships.
 Students agree that if awarded a scholarship, OTC may share their name and scholarship information with the local media, television, radio and/or the OTC website.